An employer-employee relationship almost always involves some power disparity.

 In California, a strict labor code complements federal law to ensure that employers are not permitted to abuse their powers.
 This is not to say that abuses never occur.
 On the contrary, violations of employment law are somewhat common.

 Employees who have lost their jobs or been mistreated when their employers violated the law can often seek reinstatement or compensation by filing claims or lawsuits.
 When doing so, they should keep in mind that proving an employer has broken the law can often be very difficult without access to the proper resources.

 Don’t assume this means you should not take legal action if you believe your employer has wronged you.
 It simply means your chances of winning your case will be much greater if you have professional assistance from legal experts who have experience handling cases like yours.

 That is exactly what you will find at JML Law.
-Our California employment law attorneys are well equipped to offer the aggressive representation you deserve in these circumstances.
+Our Los Angeles employment law attorneys are well equipped to offer the aggressive representation you deserve in these circumstances.
 We will review your case for free, answer any questions you may have about your case, and help you hold an employer accountable if it appears they have violated employment law.

 Again, California’s Labor Code is very worker-friendly.
 Its various laws and provisions are among the strongest in the entire country in regard to the degree to which they prioritize the rights of workers.

 Unfortunately, some employers ignore the law.
 The following are several examples of how they may do so:

 Regardless, employers and hiring managers are human beings.
 That means they may be biased against certain types of applicants.
 For instance, an employer may believe that older job applicants will be less likely to thrive in certain roles when compared to younger applicants.
 This may result in a pattern of denying jobs to candidates over a certain age.